alexwebgr/jquery-localize/README.markdown

 # jquery.localize.js

-## a jQuery plugin that makes it easy to i18n your static web site.
+## a jQuery plugin that makes it easy to localize your static web site.

 ## Synopsis